Tourism and Human Rights

 - Is committed to respecting human rights and has a policy on this.
 He has also signed a sustainability code for suppliers, with which he also commits to the tour operator to respect human rights

-- Has signed the Child Protection Code, the industry code to protect children and young people from commercial sexual exploitation in tourism and has an information flyer at the reception or in the room
+- Has signed the Child Protection Code, the industry code to protect children and young people from commercial sexual exploitation in tourism

 - Has a strategy for the continuous improvement of the company’s human rights impact and reports regularly on the progress made.
 This aims at decent working conditions for the employees of the own company and the suppliers, but also to the full respect of the human rights of the local population and the travelers